 History purging options

 The other two options control the History which is used mostly for troubleshooting and doesn’t add-up to storage requirements.
 You can look at the history records at the backup tab as shown on the screen below.
-In most of the cases you should leave default values.
-Again you can delete the records older then a give time interval or you can select how many records to keep.
+In most cases, you should leave default values.
+Again you can delete the records older then give time interval or you can select how many records to keep.